Stephenyhlin/Poke-Help/README.md

 - [ ] Style pages
 - [ ] Finish move component and service
 - [ ] Finish Item component and service
+- [ ] Lazy Loading
+- [ ] Try to see if i can implement redux -> or just use it in my website